caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * In principle, if one adds a fractional point in a fixed position, hardware for integers works just as well and there are no additional ISA needs
     * It is just a matter or representation
-  * Multiplication typically intriduces the ned of arithmetic rescaling with shifts to the right (multiplicative constant cannot be implicit anymore)
+  * Multiplication typically introduces the need of arithmetic rescaling with shifts to the right (multiplicative constant cannot be implicit anymore)
     $\rightarrow$  Choice of accuracy depending on how many bits one can keep
   * Different approximation choices